Unsustainable fishing methods

-Unsustainable fishing methods refers to the utilization of the various fishing methods in order to capture or harvest fish at a rate which sees the declining of fish populations over time.
-These methods are observed to facilitate the destructive fishing practices that destroy ecosystems within the ocean, and is used as a tool for over-fishing which results in the depletion of fish populations at a rate that cannot be sustained.
+Unsustainable fishing methods refers to the use of various fishing methods to capture or harvest fish at a rate that is unsustainable for fish populations.
+These methods facilitate destructive fishing practices that damage ocean ecosystems, resulting in overfishing.

-These unsustainable fishing methods vary in capabilities, ranging from commercial-grade equipment, such as bottom trawling, to consumer-grade equipment, such as fishing rods and nets.
-It is the combination of these methods and increasing fishing pressures through sociological practices such as over-exploitation and over-fishing, which makes these fishing methods unsustainable.
+Unsustainable fishing methods vary in scale, ranging from commercial-grade equipment (such as bottom trawling) to consumer-grade equipment such as fishing rods and nets.
+These fishing methods become unsustainable through sociological practices such as over-exploitation and overfishing.

 Defining unsustainable

-The unsustainable nature of fisheries can be characterized by three aspects, as stated by Ray Hilborn:
+Ray Hilborn stated that the unsustainable nature of fisheries can be characterized by three aspects: